 “Well I would like you gentlemen to stay.
 If you could,” Ned told them.
 I think we all looked him rather puzzled.

 “Unfortunately none of us can,” Senator Zachary said.
 “Matters on the Hill call.”

 “Well I would like to thank everyone for allowing me to be part of this,” Ned said shaking their hands as they left.

 “Ned you’ve come a long way for something,” I said.
 “So what do you want to tell us?”

 “Actually yes,” Ned said.
 “This is my partner Dan Cantori.”

 “Business or life partner?”
 Dante asked with that knowing smile.
 Causing Ned to give Dan a kiss on the cheek.

 “Truthfully we’re both,” Dan told us.
-“We just formed a news production company.”
+“We just formed a news production company of our own.”

 “I’m from New Mexico myself,” Dan added.
-“We’re both talking to New Mexico’s Education Television.”
+“We’re talking to New Mexico’s Education Television as a venue.”